Mbucari/GEHistoricalImagery/docs/availability.md

 ::::::::::::::::::::::::::::▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀
 ```
 ### Availability Map 3 - Imagery from 2021/05/17
-This diagram, shown by pressing `5` in the console, shows the tils with available imagery from 2021/08/17.
+This diagram, shown by pressing `5` in the console, shows the tiles with available imagery from 2021/08/17.
 The shaded areas represent tiles which contain imagery for the selected date, and the dots represent tiles which have no imagery for the selected date.
 Only a narrow L-shaped region is shaded, so the majority of this region has no imagery from 2021/08/17.

 ```console
 Tile availability on 2021/05/17